Esztergom Basilica: Architecture

+Interior

+The altarpiece (13.5 × 6.6 metres) by Girolamo Michelangelo Grigoletti, depicts the Assumption of the Blessed Virgin Mary.
+It was commissioned by Archbishop József Kopácsy.

+The Cathedral Treasury is on the first floor.
+It opened in 1886 with the aim of preserving and displaying the liturgical instruments once used in the cathedral.
+It contains the "Matthias' Calvary", a 15th-century golden cross for coronation oath from the Árpád era.
+Pope John Paul II used the Suki chalice for the Holy Mass, when he visited Esztergom in 1991.

+The basilica is also known for Bakócz Chapel (named after Tamás Bakócz), built by Italian masters between 1506–1507 out of red marble of Süttő, its walls adorned with Tuscan Renaissance motifs.
+In 1823, the chapel was carefully disassembled (into about 1,600 pieces) and moved 20 metres away from its original location and attached to the new basilica.
+It is the most precious remaining example of Renaissance art in Hungary.

+A long staircases to the dome affords a panoramic view of the city.

 The organ

 The renovation and enlargement of the organ started in the 1980s, after extensive preparations, and it is currently in progress.
 It is supervised by István Baróti, the basilica's organist and choirmaster since 1975.
 As of 2008, the project is still not fully funded.
 The organ has five manuals and by 2006 had 85 stops working out of the planned 146.
 The organ contains the largest organ pipes in Hungary, 10 m, about 35 ft long.
 The smallest pipe is 7 mm, ¼ inch (without pipe foot).
 When complete, it will be the third largest organ in Europe, surpassing all organs in Hungary in both volume and variety of stops.

 At the time of the construction in 1856, the organ was the largest in Hungary with 49 stops, 3,530 pipes and 3 manuals.
 The present organ preserves several stops from the instrument Liszt played.

 For the organ's detailed specifications, see the article in the Hungarian Wikipedia.